A Binding Financial Agreement is a highly effective tool in protecting and defending the wealth that parties to a relationship may have.

 Apart from achieving financial stability and asset protection, the BFA can also be used as an estate planning tool, when a Will is prepared in conformity with it.

-The dispositions made by a Will could be strengthened by a pre-existing BFA whereby parties to a relationship agree as to the extent they intend to intermingle their proprietary interests.
-Thus where a BFA contemplates that the parties would fund their household expenses from a joint account but each of them would keep the assets which he or she brought to the relationship separate and express an intention to make Wills for the benefit of their respective children from previous relationships in relation to their separate assets, there could be little doubt as to their intentions in relation to potential family provision claims by the surviving spouse.
+They can also express an intention to make Wills for the benefit of their respective children from previous relationships in relation to their separate assets.
+If this is done, there could be little doubt as to their intentions in relation to potential family provision claims by the surviving spouse.